waynodiablo/Oystercard/further_javascript/project_track.md

 #### Test library

 Extract your own test library from your app.
 See here for more [guidance on testing without a testing library and extracting your testing code into its own library](../pills/writing_tests_without_a_testing_library.md).

-#### Guidance

-Make sure to look at this [guidance on building a frontend, single page app](frontend_single_page_app_guidance.md)!
-It'll help you point yourself in the right direction when you're figuring out how to implement some of the trickier things.